bjeptum/clone_printf/README.md

-# printf
+#printf
-Collaboration project on printf
+Collaboration project on printf.
+Task 0
+- Write a function that produces output according to a format.
+Task 1
+- Handle the following conversion specifiers